Cybersecurity in manufacturing: How the hack did that happen?

-One of the best ways for manufacturers to protect themselves on this new cyber landscape is by adopting an edge-to-edge cybersecurity strategy that accounts for the increasing number of vulnerable endpoints.
+By protecting themselves with the right cybersecurity solutions, manufacturers can also defend themselves from an increasing number of vulnerable endpoints.
 This includes everything from a programmable logic controller (PLC) on the factory floor to third-party vendors, as well as mobile devices and laptops used to access the system remotely.

 As of 2017, manufacturing was reported as the second-most attacked industry to cybercrime.Share this quote

 Rather than implementing a preventative strategy, some companies are opting for cyber defense insurance to recover financially from a cyber attack.
 In fact, one out of four manufacturers plan to use their entire cybersecurity budget on insurance alone.
 This strategy is problematic, as insurance may not account for costly interruptions to operations or possible damage to the brand reputation.
 An edge-to-edge cybersecurity strategy can better protect manufacturers by addressing vulnerabilities before an attack.

 Proper implementation of cybersecurity requires a multi-layered approach that enables a business to prevent, detect, and respond to threats.

 First, it’s crucial to think of cybersecurity as a company-wide effort.
 By initiating and enforcing awareness throughout the business, employees and leaders are empowered to make mindful decisions that can better protect valuable data.
 This includes providing onboarding and ongoing training to recognize suspicious emails and Internet activity, and seeing to it that internal security updates are accepted.
 In addition, a communication strategy that includes educational videos and sending out periodic cybersecurity awareness updates can help to protect an organization’s digital infrastructure.